asho30/SalesInvoiceGenerator/README.md

 - All actions and menus are connected and the application will not close till user choose option 6 to "Close The Application".

-- Most invalid inputs and exceptios have been handled.
+- Most invalid inputs and exceptions have been handled.

 - CSV files in the project main folder.